How to Register a Company in Nigeria: A Step by Step GuideAbbakin

 So if you are not familiar the the right choice, it is advisable that you seek guidance from reliable professionals who may be of help.

-We have discussed the basic forms of business organizations and structuring; each of which has its own advantages and disadvantages.
+For your information, we have discussed the basic forms of business organizations and structuring; each of which has its own advantages and disadvantages.
 So take some time to read more about them.

-Some of such other relevant agencies that may influence your decisions about starting a business in Nigerian includes:
+Apart form the CAC, some of such other relevant agencies that may influence your decisions about starting a business in Nigerian includes:

 - the Nigeria Custom Service,